bl33h/languageDesign/README.md

   - Automata Visualization: The **directDfaBuilder** module builds deterministic finite automata from regular expressions and uses Graphviz to represent them visually.
   - Syntax Analysis: Identifies valid or erroneous token sequences based on the predefined grammar.

-## YAPAR & YALEX Files
+## YALex & YAPar Files
 Both YAPar and YALex files are crucial in defining the syntax and lexical structures that the parser uses to generate the LR(0) diagram and validate tokens.

-- **YAPAR Files:** Define the grammar and syntax rules, used to generate the syntax analyzer and the LR(0) diagram.
+- **YALex Files:** Specify the lexical rules and structures that the analyzer will use to recognize tokens.
-- **YALEX Files:** Specify the lexical rules and structures that the analyzer will use to recognize tokens.
+- **YAPar Files:** Define the grammar and syntax rules, used to generate the syntax analyzer and the LR(0) diagram.

 **Examples:**
 - **highYalYalp.yalp**: Defines complex rules.